-Conrad Bower had died intestate in 155, jeaving a witow and six childron.
-He vns a person of harge means and had for many years kept the well known taver no the north site of Penn Square adjoining on the east the "Old White Store" of Conrad Weiser, the noted Indian agent.
-From Weiser he had bought for £50 the eastern moiety of lot No. 3, just above where the present Second National Bank now stands, as early as 1752, and having previously purchased lot No. 4 from the proprietaries he owned a front of 90 feet, which he used in connection with his business.
+Conrad Bower had died intestate in 1765, leaving a widow and six children.
+He was a person of large means and had for many years kept the well known tavern on the north side of Penn Square adjoining on the east the "Old White Store" of Conrad Weiser, the noted Indian agent.
+From Weiser he had bought for £50 the eastern moiery of lot No. 3, just above where the present Second National Bank now stands, as early as 1752, and having previously purchased lot No. 4 from the proprietaries he owned a front of 90 feet, which he used in connection with his business.
 The inn he conduct ed was probably the oldest in the town.
 He owned besides a number of lots in Reading, in addition to several tracts of land adjacent.
-As his real estate, partitioned till 1781, it is probable that the wildow Bower continued at the old stand the business which her husband had followed.
-I am inclined to believe that she was the landlady of the estab-lishment at the time she was married to Michael Beicht in 175 and her dette to Michael Bright in 1767, and that after their marriage the tayern was continued in Bright's name until the Bower estate was partitioned in 1781 at the in-stance of Captain Jacob Bower, the oldest son.
-This view will reconcile the tradition that the building erected in 1760 on the Callowhill street lot (No. 391) was not used as a hotel till 1817, and it Bright in a deed to him from James Boone for a tannery and tract of land in Alsace, now in Reading, dated March 25, 1775, and duly recorded, is described as an innkeeper, while in a release to As an innkeeper, while in a felease to him as guardian of John Soder, dated May 24, 1764, he is named as a saddler.
-The view above suggested is also in accorolance with the statement in a number of deeds of property granted to him or conveyed by him subsequent to 1751, in which he is invariably called a yooman, which uppears to have been the usual designation of a person living in the town and farming land outside of the town limits.
-It is probable that af-ter his second marriage he disposed of his subility business and rented his residence on Callowhill street to his successor. .
+As his real estate, which was valued at £3,500 was not partitioned till 1781, it is probable that the widow Bower continued at the old stand the business which her husband the whow Bower continued at the old stand the business which her husband had followed.
+I am inclined to believe that she was the landlady of the estab-lishment at the time she was married to Michael Bright in 1767, and that after their marriage the tavern was contin-ued in Bright's name until the Bower estate was partitioned in 1781 at the in-stance of Captain Jacob Bower, the oldest son.
+This view will reconcile the tradition that the building erected in 1760 on the Callowhill street lot (No. 391) was not used as a hotel till 1817, and it accords with the fact that Michael Bright in a deed to him from James Boone for a tannery and tract of land in Alsace, now in Reading, dated March 25.
+1775, and duly recorded, is described as an innkeeper, while in a release to 25.
+1775, and duly recorded, is described as an innkeeper, while in a release to him as guardian of John Soder, dated May 24, 1764, he is named as a saddler.
+The view above suggested is also in accordance with the statement in a number of deeds of property granted to him or conveyed by him subsequent to 1781, in which he is invariably called a yeoman, which appears to have been the usual designation of a person living in the town and farming land outside of the town limits.
+It is probable that af-ter his second marriage he disposed of his saddlery business and rented his residence on Callowhill street to his successor.